hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/mixed_precision_training.md

 ```

 Parameters:
-- enabled(bool, optional, default=True): If False, renders all Amp calls no-ops, so your script should run as if Amp were not present.
+- enabled(bool, optional, default=True): If False, renders all AMP calls no-ops, so your script should run as if Amp were not present.

 - opt_level(str, optional, default="O1" ): Pure or mixed precision optimization level.
 Accepted values are “O0”, “O1”, “O2”, and “O3”, explained in detail above Apex AMP Documentation.

-- num_losses(int, optional, default=1): Option to tell Amp in advance how many losses/backward passes you plan to use.
+- num_losses(int, optional, default=1): Option to tell AMP in advance how many losses/backward passes you plan to use.
 When used in conjunction with the loss_id argument to `amp.scale_loss`, enables Amp to use a different loss scale per
 loss/backward pass, which can improve stability.
 If num_losses is left to 1, Amp will still support multiple
 losses/backward passes, but use a single global loss scale for all of them.